 Let me start by saying- I am not a Stay at Home Mom.
 I mean, I AM.
 That’s what anyone would call me.
 But the title is so, so inaccurate.
 I am a take-kids-to-swim-lessons mom.
 I am a host-a-playdate-mom.
 I am a go-to-the-beach mom, a running-errands mom, a might-as-well-be-a-chauffeur-mom.
 I don’t go to work everyday, but I’m also not likely to be found at home, either.

 But sometimes?
 We HAVE to stay home.
 Because we’re potty training, or waiting on an appliance repair person, or someone is contagious (even though they feel fine).
 Maybe it’s too hot, or maybe there’s snow.
 But for whatever reason, sometimes you just have to stay home all day.
 And if you’re into that sort of thing?
 That’s likely not a problem.
 But if you’re not?
-You’re trying to fill the longest.day.ever. with indoor activities for kids.
+You’re trying to fill the longest.day.ever. with activities for stir-crazy kids.

 After a recent Hand-Foot-Mouth scare over at our place, we found ourselves quarantined.
 No one felt particularly sick, but we’d been advised to stay away from our friends for a day or two.
 Lila took it hard (I might as well have handed home a death sentence), but I took it upon myself to sieze the day and make it an amazing one.